 Class of 2020 and 2021: Semester or Year Away on Educational Leave

 Students who do not receive financial aid are responsible for all costs of their study away program, paying the program directly.
-Once you submit your Educational Leave and Waiver Form, the College will not bill you for the time you are away.
+Once your Off-Campus Study Checklist has been approved, the College will not bill you for the time you are away.

 The document below should be read and printed out prior to meeting with Dean Kate Gentile (x2296), the senior financial aid officer who works with students studying away at Amherst.

 Class of 2022: Semester or Year Away on Educational Leave